video-annotation-project/video-annotation-tool/userguide.md

 - predictions

 #### Setting up your RDS Database
-1.You will need to create an RDS DB instance to host your database.
+1. You will need to create an RDS DB instance to host your database.
 If you have never done this before, you can follow [this tutorial](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateDBInstance.html).
 Make sure you choose a postgres database when selecting the type.
 Do not follow the 'Next Step' tutorial linked at the bottom.

 2. You will need to install [psql](http://postgresguide.com/setup/install.html) if you do not have it already.
 [Here](http://postgresguide.com/utilities/psql.html) is a very useful list of commands to interact with the DB.

 3. There is a file named `scripts.sql` in the root of the project.
 This folder contains the scripts for creating the appropriate tables within your database.
 It will also create a default 'admin' user with the password '123'.
 Execute this command only once to initialize these tables.
 ```psql -h hostname -d databasename -U username -f scripts.sql```

 #### Linking your AWS and DB accounts